Thunderbolt ports and displays: Frequently asked questions (FAQ)

 - Can I connect my Mini DisplayPort monitor or monitor using a Mini DisplayPort adapter to my Apple Thunderbolt Display?

-- How do I connect to my 4k Ultra HDTV or monitor via Thunderbolt?
+- Can I connect to my 4K Ultra HD TV or 4K display via Thunderbolt?

 Using Thunderbolt with Boot Camp and Windows 7:

 - Why isn't my device recognized when I plug it directly into the Thunderbolt port when running Windows 7 or 8 via Boot Camp?

 - Can I plug and unplug devices (Hot Plug) into a Thunderbolt port under Windows 7 or 8 via Boot Camp?

 - My Macintosh running Windows 7 or 8 does not sleep when a Thunderbolt device is plugged in.
 Is this normal?

 - Can I use Target Display Mode or Target Disk Mode with Boot Camp and Windows 7 or 8 using a Thunderbolt-capable iMac?

 - If I eject a Thunderbolt device using the Taskbar tool or disconnect the Thunderbolt cable, can I reconnect it again without restarting?